pan-ty/benchmarking-structural-variant-callers/README.md

 bcftools sort $maxfile -o sorted_$maxfile done
 ```
 Then I ran `SURVIVOR merge` using intersections and unions as outlined below.
-In this analysis, the maximum allowed distance between SVs was 50, the agreement of SV type and strand was disregarded, and only SVs greater or equal to 50 bp in length were compared.
+In this analysis, intersections used options `50 2 0 0 0 50`, meaning that the maximum allowed distance between SVs was 50, the agreement of SV type and strand was disregarded, and only SVs greater or equal to 50 bp in length were compared.
+For unions, the `2` was changed to `0`.
 Read about SURVIVOR [here](https://github.com/fritzsedlazeck/SURVIVOR/wiki).
 ```

-# For data of each sequencing platform (ONT, PBCLR, SR), obtain a merge of all SVs that are supported by at least 2 callers
+# Intersections.
+Within ONT, PBCLR, SR
 ls sorted*ONT*.vcf > ONT_sample_files
 SURVIVOR merge ONT_sample_files 50 2 0 0 0 50 truth_set/ONT_LR_gt.vcf